hmcts/apim-tests/README.md

 # APIM tests

+This project is aimed at performing tests on an Azure API gateway, especially on its policies as some can involve programatic computation (via Azure Function apps for example).

-These scripts allow to quickly test that the previwe apim works as expected.
-As the setup can be quite tedious, these scripts make it quicker.
+As the manual setup can be quite tedious, these scripts will ease the checks.

 ## Prerequisites